rileymcnair/KoolVidz/README.md

   ○ Users will be able to like and dislike videos.

-  ○ Like count and like to dislike ratio will be displayed on videos.
+  ○ A composite rating calculated by # likes - # dislikes will be displayed on videos.

 ● Unique Feature #3: Comments Section